angular-university/au-input/README.md

 # Angular Icon Inputs

-This module contains a couple of Angular Input box components that allow to add an icon inside a text input, which helps to improve user experience by better identifying common input fields like for example email, etc.
+This module contains a couple of Angular Input box components that allow to add an icon inside a text input, which helps to improve the user experience by better identifying common input fields like for example email, etc.

 This small module contains only the minimal HTML and CSS necessary to implement this very common HTML pattern.